animate1978/MB-Lab/docs/new_features.rst

+* Version 1.7.3

-In version 1.7.3 is the addition of the Auto Updater.
+This version is the addition of the Auto Updater.

 .. image:: images/auto_updater_173.png